 As we begin to near Luang Prabang, giant limestone cliffs rise out of the river.
 They are incredible and unlike anything I have ever seen.

 But still, I am in no rush to get there.
 I lean back, listening to the sounds of the river and the gentle hum of the motor.
-Just me alone with my thoughts, enjoying a lazy two days down the Mighty Mekong.
+Just me alone with my thoughts, enjoying a lazy 2 days on the Mekong River.